 A smiling young man stood at a counter, which, as we arrived late in the afternoon, was already quite empty.

 We started chatting and learned that he was the fourth generation to own the bakery.
 His great-grandfather had started the bakery back in 1937.

-We buy a bag of cookies, one of the few goodies remaining.
+We buy a bag of cookies, one of the few goodies remaining this late in the afternoon.
 We take a farewell photo and then drive back to our apartment where we enjoy the cookies on our cozy couch while watching Netflix.